Soldiers from U.S. Army Golden Knights win FAI World Meet of Skydiving title in Norway

 Soldiers of U.S. Army Parachute Team took 1st place in the 8 Way Formation Skydiving category at the FAI World Meet of Skydiving on 25 August 2023 in Voss, Norway.
 Sgt.
-1st Class Jeshua Stahler, Sgt.
-1st Class Nicholas Birkner, Staff Sgt.
-Mitchell Stockenberg, and Staff Sgt.
+1st Class Jeshua Stahler and Staff Sgt.
 Michael Connors combined with retired Soldier and civilian skydivers to create the Formation Skydiving Team, GKXP8.
-(Photo by Chris Bess)
+Round one of the competition scored the highest out of the ten rounds completed, and higher than all of the teams in attendance.
+(Video by Chris Bess)

 |Date Taken: